Rustic brick buildings along a downtown street in Jonesborough, Tennessee. Editorial credit: Dee Browning / Shutterstock.com

 View from Caboose Park in downtown Tullahoma, Tennessee.
 By Brian Stansberry - Own work, CC BY 3.0, Wikimedia Commons.

-Tullahoma has a rich aviation history, several nearby waterfalls and springs, and a friendly, small-town vibe.
-Downtown explorers head straight to Jackson Street, a hub of life with businesses like KK’s Loans Music & Jewelry, London’s Restaurant & Bar, and the Yamato Japanese Steakhouse.
-For history enthusiasts, the Beechcraft Heritage Museum near downtown features exhibits on Tullahoma’s role in developing civilian aviation in the mid-20th century.
-A highlight is the “staggerwing,” a kind of bi-plane with its wings staggered instead of positioned with one directly above the other.
+Tullahoma boasts a rich aviation heritage, numerous waterfalls and springs nearby, and a welcoming small-town atmosphere.
+Visitors exploring downtown gravitate toward Jackson Street, lively with shops like KK’s Loans Music & Jewelry, London’s Restaurant & Bar, and the Yamato Japanese Steakhouse.
+For those interested in history, the Beechcraft Heritage Museum close to downtown showcases exhibits on Tullahoma’s contribution to civilian aviation in the mid-20th century.
+A notable exhibit is the “staggerwing,” a bi-plane with staggered wings instead of stacked ones.

 It is Tullahoma’s unique water formations that led to a surge in health tourism in the early 20th century, attracting spa businesses to its local freshwater springs.
 Those looking for a dip in those famous waters will find much to enjoy in and around the Short Springs Natural Area, including several majestic waterfalls.